ElizabethKopacheva/CET-W2V/index.md

 ---
-title: Supplementary information for Users’ polarisation in dynamic discussion networks: the case of immigration crisis in Sweden
+title: Supplementary information for Users' polarisation in dynamic discussion networks: the case of refugee crisis in Sweden
 output:
   html_document:
     keep_md: true